urbanpiper-admin/ios-sdk/README.md

 > Note: Returns an user object if the user is logged in or else returns an `nil` reference.

 # Usecases
-<a name="how-to-get-catalog"></a>
-## How to get catalog

-The UrbanPiper order management system(OMS) allows you to configure categories, items, item prices, item stock etc on a store by store basis.

-Therefore it's important for the app to get the store nearest to the user before retriving the catalog from the server.

-The genric catalogue should be displayed when there are no stores near by to the user or if the app does not have the users location due location services being disabled or because of failure in retriving the users location.
-The generic catalogue items cannot be added to the cart.

-<a name="get-nearest-store"></a>
+<a name="how-to-get-a-store"></a>
-### How to get a store
+## How to get a store

 To get the nearest store the user's location is required.
-The following method takes the users location and returns the nearest store if the user is within the deliverable area the store.
+The following method takes the users location and returns the nearest store if the user is within the deliverable area of a store.

-Note: When the nearest store is retrived the categories, category items and the cart associated with the previous store must be discared as the categories and category items differ on a store by store basis.
+> Note: When the nearest store is retrived the categories, category items and the cart associated with the previous store must be discared as the categories and category items differ on a store by store basis.

 ```swift